 2018 – Complete Graduate Diploma in Psychotherapy.
 This adds so much to my mind-brain-body-life connection knowledge.

-2018 – Tough Mothers is born.
-People start calling me The Mother Mentor.
-Supporting women during matrescence (pregnancy and motherhood) using neuroscience as a basis is what I live for.
+2018 – DrJen.com.au is born.
+Supporting mothers during matrescence, using neuroscience as a basis, is what I live for.

 2019 – Join the board of not for profit organisation PTSD Help NZ, as their Neuroscience expert and adviser.

 2020 – After 4 adventurous years in NZ we move back to Australia.
 This time to sunny Queensland.